-3.10.2 Configure Cascade Plugins to be rendered using alternative templates consists of a key naming the plugin and a value containing a list of two-tuples.
+Configure Cascade Plugins to be rendered using alternative templates

+All plugins which offer more than one rendering template, shall be added in the projects settings.py to the dictionary CMSPLUGIN_CASCADE ['plugins_with_extra_render_templates'].
+Each item in this dictionary consists of a key, naming the plugin, and a value containing a list of two-tuples.
 The first element of this two-tuple must be the templates filename, while the second element shall contain an arbitrary name to identify that template.